gameserverapp/Platform/Documentation/docs/dashboard/game_servers/game_specific/soulmask.md

 -serverid={container.id} -clientserverconnect=xxx.xxx.xxx.xxx:pppp
 ```

 Replace `xxx.xxx.xxx.xxx` with the IP address of your master server and `pppp` with the `Raw UDP port` you found on the `Connect` page.
+If the external IP address does not work, use the container name of the master server instead.